The order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces: Abstract

 \section{Abstract}

-In this work we are concerned with the study of the strong order of convergence in the averaging principle for slow-fast systems of SDE's in Hilbert spaces when the stochastic perturbations are general Wiener processes, i.e their covariance operators are allowed to be not trace class.
-In particular we prove that the slow component converges strongly to the averaged one with order of convergence $1/2$ which is known to be optimal.
-Moreover we apply this result to a fully coupled slow-fast stochastic reaction diffusion system where the stochastic perturbation is given by a white noise both in time and space.
+In this work we are concerned with the study of the strong order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces with additive noise.
+In particular the stochastic perturbations are general Wiener processes, i.e their covariance operators are allowed to be not trace class.
+We prove that the slow component converges strongly to the averaged one with order of convergence $1/2$ which is known to be optimal.
+Moreover we apply this result to a slow-fast stochastic reaction diffusion system where the stochastic perturbation is given by a white noise both in time and space.

 \textbf{Keywords:} averaging principle, order of convergence, slow fast stochastic differential equations, SPDE's, stochastic reaction diffusion system\\ \textbf{Declarations of interest:} none